mikera/core.matrix/implementation-guide.md

-### Implementation guide for core.matrix
+### Implementation guide for clojure.core.matrix

-This guide is for people who want to create a core.matrix implementation. i.e. extend core.matrix to work with a new underlying matrix library
+This guide is for people who want to create a clojure.core.matrix implementation. i.e. extend clojure.core.matrix to work with a new underlying matrix library

 ### Minimum requirements